smoil/in_format/README.md

 ## Upcoming

 Currently this is written specifically for ActiveRecord but I hope to make it compatible with more ORMs.
-Stay tuned.
+In the meantime you can use the alias option and it should work with any ruby class.

 ## License